C0D3D3V/Moodle-DL/README.md

     - Sets the location of the configuration, logs and downloaded files.
     - `PATH` must be an existing directory in which you have read and write access.
     - Default: current working directory
 - `--verbose`
     - Print various debugging information
 - `--skip-cert-verify`
     - This flag is used to skip the certification verification while sending requests to Moodle.
     - Warning: This might lead to security flaws and should only be used in non-production environments.
     - Default: False
 - `--without-downloading-files`
     - This flag is used to skip the downloading of files.
     - This allows the local database to be updated to the latest version of Moodle without having to download all files.
 - `--sso`
     - This flag is used to indicate that a Single Sign On (SSO) login to your Moodle is required.
     - Can be combined with `--init` and `--new-token`.

-- `--log-responses`
-    - If this flag is set, a `responses.log` file is created in which all JSON responses from Moodles are logged along with the requested URL
-    - This is for development and debugging purposes only.
-The log file may contain private data.